 The 7 Pay Premium is the maximum premium that can be paid within the first 7 years and not turn the contract into a Modified Endowment Contract.
 Not a whole lot to discuss here, this premium is calculated at issue and remains the same unless the contract undergoes a material change.

 Sometimes a special endowment premium is calculated, maybe for a 10 pay endowment or a 20 pay endowment.
-This simple means the amount of premium that would need to be paid to endow the contract after the specified number of years.
+This simply means the amount of premium that would need to be paid to endow the contract after the specified number of years.
 Again, this is not a guarantee, simply a calculation based on an assumed crediting rate and assumed mortality charges.

 Flexibility is generally the key feature of Universal Life Insurance.
 The premium paid can be as little as the policy expenses, or as high as the insured/contract holder would like to make them (within certain parameters).
 UL is traditionally referred to as unbundled because the premiums paid are separated into expenses and cash value.
-Whatever extra is placed beyond expenses goes to cash value and earns interest.
+Whatever extra is placed beyond expenses goes to the cash value and earns interest.

-Additionally, the policy holder can easily adjust their death benefit as they wish.
+Additionally, the policyholder can easily adjust their death benefit as they wish.
 There is a way to increase the death benefit (but that's a conversation for a different day) and the insured can reduce the death benefit by contacting the insurance company and making the request.

 Most UL contracts follow a surrender charge schedule.
-This schedule lasts for 5-20 years and is a reduction of cash value in the policy if the contract holder lapses the policy.
+This schedule lasts for 5-20 years and is a reduction of the cash value in the policy if the contract holder lapses the policy.

 It should be noted if the contract cash is loaned or withdrawn down to the amount that would be deducted as a surrender charge, and no premiums are paid, the policy will lapse as the insurance company will not use cash that would pay a surrender charge to pay premiums.